Attorney, First Amendment Litigation

 Qualified candidates should have an interest in political science or election law and in defending the First Amendment.
 The most qualified candidates will have completed at least two years of undergraduate study.

 Prospective interns should also have the following skills and experience: excellent writing skills, solid analytical ability and Internet research skills, familiarity with Microsoft Office applications including Outlook, Word, and Excel, a detail-oriented personality, strong initiative, demonstrated resourcefulness, and a willingness to take on a variety of assignment types — working both independently and as part of a team.
-Candidates should be politically aware and involved (though no specific political preference is required).
+Candidates should be politically aware (though no specific political preference is required).

 Full-time interns may receive a stipend, as conditions and professional experience warrant.
 All interns will receive a full travel stipend via Metro.